‘Not the only one: delivering justice for the wrongly convicted’: the 2024 CALA conference

 TV Licensing must stop prosecuting people in genuine hardship

-TV Licensing must stop prosecuting people in genuine hardship Josiane handing in a petition to John Whittingdale, Minister in the Department for Culture Media and Sport, along with her local MP Stephen Metcalfe.
-As energy prices skyrocket and poverty is on the rise, it has never been more important to stop criminalising those in…
+TV Licensing must stop prosecuting people in genuine hardship Josiane, a woman supported by APPEAL, handing in our 250k strong petition to John Whittingdale, Minister in the Department for Culture Media and Sport, along with her local MP Stephen Metcalfe.
+As energy prices skyrocket and poverty is on the rise, it has never been…

 Read More